FullStackVet/gradeBook/README.md

 ** Outputs message containing class average, student letter grade and whether they passed/failed the course **

 Part of freeCodeCamp.org JavaScript certification

+To run in terminal: node < scriptname > .js